Refine your search

 The right to pursue doctoral studies does not include funding, a contract of employment, or teaching tasks at the university.
 However, full-time doctoral students need funding to cover their living costs and potential research costs (travel costs, research materials, etc.).
 Funding options should be discussed with the supervisor already when planning to apply for a doctoral study right and writing a research plan.

-Doctoral studies can be funded, for example, by a scholarship, by working as a researcher in a research project, by working as a doctoral candidate at the University of Eastern Finland (doctoral researcher position), or by studying part-time while at work.
+Doctoral studies can be funded, for example, by a scholarship, by working as a researcher in a research project, by working as a doctoral researcher at the University of Eastern Finland (doctoral researcher position), or by studying part-time while at work.
 Doctoral researchers are themselves responsible for applying for a funding.

 Salaried doctoral researcher positions